Northern Rail Trail, NH

 • 4 & 5-star trail

-• 58.0 miles each way
+• 58 miles each way

-• Lebanon to Boscawen, NH • Sunapee Region
+• Lebanon to Boscawen, NH | Sunapee Region

 Packard Hill Covered Bridge close to the Northern Rail Trail.

 The epic Northern Rail Trail spans the rural center of New Hampshire, beginning close to Concord and winding along river valleys, along lake shores and between rolling hillsides for fifty eight miles.
-Comprised of a mostly hardpack surface on a former railroad bed, the trail achieves this with no hills to climb, making this an excellent bicyling trail for cyclists of almost all abilities.
+Comprised of a mostly hardpack surface on a former railroad bed, the trail achieves this with no hills to climb, making this an excellent bicycling trail for cyclists of almost all abilities.

 With this article we provide the map not only for the whole route, but assume many of our readers will want to experience sections of the Northern Rail at a time.
 To that end, we've provided an elevation profile that identifies towns along the route, and on our map we show the location of (and include driving directions to) all the parking locations we can find.

-Asphalt, Hardpack, Access, Historic.
-Expand Map
+Asphalt, Hardpack, No Access, Parking Expand Map

 We've awarded the Northern Trail with both 4-star and 5-star reviews, but our five star rating is reserved for the western most section of trail between Lebanon and Enfield.
 The trail exits Lebanon along a tree lined journey along a string of bridges that cross the Mascoma River many times.
 After the fourth such bridge, considering backtracking along Riverside Drive to reach the picturesque location of Packard Hill Covered Bridge.
 Beyond this and several other river crossings you reach Mascoma Lake.
 Continuing on will take you through the small town of Enfield and past the huge buildings and dam of the former Upper Baltic Mills, a site which has remained idle for the past fifty years.